tommyb89/morsecode-translator/README.md

 - HTML / SASS / JAVASCRIPT / JEST TESTING

 ## How it works
-User can write english words, sentences or numbers into the English input field the same goes for Morse Code field.
+- User can write english words, sentences or numbers inside the English input field
+- you can write morse code inside morse code input field
-To translate your input from any field click on TRANSLATE button and the translation will be displayed in textbox underneath "Your translation"
+- To translate your input from any field click on TRANSLATE button and the translation will be displayed in textbox underneath "Your translation"

 ## App breakdown